mendix/docs/content/appstore/app-services/ms-teams-connector.md

 ## 6 Troubleshooting

 When you get the following pop-up window, then your license is invalid.
-Check the configuration of your [LicenseSecret and LicenseKey](#key-generation).
+Check if the configuration of your [LicenseSecret and LicenseKey](#key-generation) is correct.

 ![](attachments/ms-teams-connector/license_invalid_popup.png)